minghungchen/setboot/README.md

 # setboot
 - A tiny tool for configuring the GRUB menu in Ubuntu systems
-- Tested with Ubuntu 18.04 and 20.04, Legacy and UEFI mode
+- Support Ubuntu 18.04, 20.04, and 22.04, with both Legacy and UEFI mode
+- RHEL experimental support, based on 9.2
 - Theoretically this tool also works with other Linux distribution running GRUB, but you may want to change the location of default grub environment file (`defaultGrubEnvFile`) in setboot.py to make it work without extra parameters

 # Prerequirement
-- GRUB
-- grub-mkconfig (should come with Ubuntu)
+- GRUB (grub-mkconfig, which should come with Ubuntu/RHEL)
 - python 2.x or 3.x
+- blkid and findmnt, which should come with Ubuntu/RHEL
 - An account with sudo permission for installing and running this tool

 # Installation
 - clone this repo or download setboot and setboot.py
-- chmod 755 setboot and setboot.py
+- chmod 755 setboot and setboot.py if they are not executable.
-- copy setboot and setboot.py to `/usr/local/sbin` for everyone to use (or other places you preferred)
+- (optional) copy setboot and setboot.py to `/usr/local/sbin` for everyone to use (or other places you preferred)

 # Usage
 - setboot will not actually do anything before you confirm the GRUB_CMDLINE_LINUX_DEFAULT option.
 It is safe to press ctrl-c to interrupt anytime before that.